satvikareddy0707/sit725-2021-t2-prac7/README.md

-# sit725-2021-t2-prac5
+# sit725-2021-t2-prac6

-This is week 5 prac of SIT725
+This is week 6 prac of SIT725

-It uses MVC structure starategy
+It uses Mocha and chai

-Model-view-controller(MVC)